Thermal shock and temperature variation tests

 Our testing capabilities and technical resources

-- 9 dedicated speakers in automatic mode
+- 9 chambers dedicated to thermal shock in automatic mode

 - Transfer time: less than 10 seconds